spadger/special-agent-spike/readme.md

 There are tow main ways of integrating: The decorator style and inheritance style, each with their own strengths:

 ## Decorator style
-For simple cases, the decorator style allows you to keep all of your processors unmodified, with integraiton being added in the topology definition.
+For simple cases, the decorator style allows you to keep all of your processors unmodified, with integration added in the topology definition.
 This approach allows your processors to inherit from any base-class.

 Ensure each processor supplier returns your processor decorated with the `OpenTracingProcessor`.
 The `OpenTracingProcessor` starts a new span as soon as `process(key, value)` is invoked, but also ensures a special `OpenTracingProcessorContext` is used.